tilt-dev/tilt.specs/enable_disable_resources.md

 ### DisableSource

-If an API object can be disabled, then that API object should have three new
+If an API object can be disabled, then that API object should have two new
-fields: `Disabled`, `DisableSource`, and `DisableStatus`. `Disabled` and `DisableSource` points at the source of truth data model for whether the resource is disabled.
+fields: `DisableSource` and `DisableStatus`. `DisableSource` points at the source of truth data model for whether the resource is disabled.

 Here's what that might look like: